SAP/openui5-docs/docs/Using_OpaBuilder_952e2c7.md

     .execute();
 ```

 This is fine as long as there is at least one unselected list item.
-When all items are already selected, the test fails undesirably.
+When all items are already selected, the test fails, which is not what we want.
 Here, the `doConditional` function comes in handy:

 ``` js
 OpaBuilder.create(oOpa)